If you make a purchase through an affiliate link, I may earn a small commission at no extra cost to you.

 Let’s talk about how to use embroidery target stickers to line up embroidery designs.
 I first saw the idea of using a placement sticker in a machine embroidery book and was intrigued.

 So, I decided it was time to learn to use target stickers!
-While DIME sells premade target stickers, I didn’t have any on hand but was able to make my own embroidery stickers using color coding labels.
+DIME sells premade target stickers, but I didn’t have any so made my own in a pinch.
 Turns out, stickers are a GREAT way to mark embroidered items.

 Read on to learn more!

 When to Use Embroidery Placement Stickers

 I like using placement stickers when my design doesn’t need to be perfectly oriented.
 If I need perfection, I prefer to have long lines that ensure I don’t accidentally rotate the fabric when hooping.

 If there’s some flexibility in orientation or the design can be rotated, embroidery stickers are great for so many fabrics!

 This quick and easy marking method is especially great for fabrics that might be damaged with more traditional methods of marking.
 That and fabrics that are generally difficult to mark.
 For example, paper doilies, cardstock cards, yoga mats, and burlap.

 I’ve also seen embroidery enthusiasts use these target stickers when embroidering t-shirts and other flat fabrics.